-The Board also would have to consist of the following nonvoting members:
+Additionally, the Governor would have to appoint the following nonvoting members:

-- -- Two individuals who were experts on national economics. - -- Two individuals who were top site-selection consultants.

--- Two individuals who were each a leader of a national economic development organization focused on policy and practice.
+- -- Two individuals who were experts on national economics. - -- Two individuals who were top site-selection consultants. - -- Two individuals who were each a leader of a national economic development organization focused on policy and practice.